2023 Solar Incentives Guide for Whitestown, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
-Counties or states will also sometimes offer limited-time rebates.
-The value of a rebate will usually be deducted from the total price before any tax credits are calculated.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
+The value of a rebate will usually be deducted from the total price before tax credits are calculated.

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement with your Whitestown utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you've signed a net metering agreement with your Whitestown utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage